 1 to 15 hours

-Once the plan is built, the next step is to build an investment portfolio that fits with the strategy.
-When it comes to this, there are two types of clients I work with.
-There are those that want me to manage, monitor, and rebalance investments and there are those that want to handle this on their own.
-For those entrusting me to manage their money, the time spent building an investment portfolio is often done outside of the hours I spend crafting their plan.
+When it comes to investment portfolios, there are two types of clients I work with.
+There are those that want me to manage the investments and those that will handle that aspect of the planning on their own.
+For those entrusting me to manage their money, the time spent building an investment portfolio is often done outside of the hours I spend on their plan.

 Clients opting for continuous asset management services pay a percentage of assets held at the firm throughout the year.
-Those costs cover, among many other things, the time spent researching, reviewing, and rebalancing the portfolio.
+Those costs cover the time spent researching, reviewing, and rebalancing the portfolio.
 While this adds an additional layer of expense, the additional cost has benefits.

-One example of this is ensuring that client’s remain at the within the proper asset allocations.
 Rebalancing sells the winners when prices are high and purchases losers when they are selling cheaply.
-As an example, the last portfolio I reviewed had around $200,000 invested.
+As an example, the last portfolio I reviewed had around $100,000 invested.
 If they had rebalanced their investments annually, there would have been an extra $20,000 in growth over the last decade.
-This small step, in conjunction with maintaining satellite positions based on market trends, helps improve the overall performance.

 Not all clients need or want to pay an additional fee for investment management.
 That’s fine.
 I’ve turned away around half of the people requesting asset management services.
-The reason is that I thought they would be better suited managing investments on their own for a lower cost.
-On the other hand, if I recommend that the investments should be professionally managed, there’s a reason I think it’s in the client’s best interest.
+I thought they would be better suited managing investments on their own for a lower cost.

 1 to 4 hours

 My work is done at this point… but everyone makes mistakes.
-Before going to print, I need to spend several hours reviewing everything.
+Before going to print, I spend several hours reviewing everything.
 This means that I go back and reread the initial paperwork submitted.
 I double check that everything was entered in correctly.
-I also check to see if the software changed anything I didn’t intend it to (it happens… the software I use is robust, but complicated).
+I review to see if the software had problems (it happens… the software I use is robust, but complicated).

 Most financial planners typically charge between $100 and $300 an hour, though many offer discounted rates based on the project.
 You’ll typically spend between $1,000 and $5,000 if you choose a project based rate over hourly.
 Keep in mind, not all financial professionals are financial planners.
 There are many that sell commission based investments without planning services, even though the costs are similar.
 Make sure you’re getting the most out of your money.